puneet2715/easyops/README.md

 # Contact List

 ## Assignemnt Description
- - Code a wabsite that shows a form to add a contact and number in a list.
+ - Code a website that shows a form to add a contact and number in a list.
  - The list also has a delete action button.
  - There should be a search bar, searchable items are -> name and contact number.
  - The List is sortable on the name column.